H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Networking/Firewall Rules Configuration.md

     Firewall -> Rules

-And select the USERNETWORK tab
+And select the CYBER_RANGE tab

 Select the "Add rule to the end of the list" button